lassebomh/MySQL-pygui/README.md

 # MySQL-pygui
-A very basic shell for MySQL/MariaDB made using [MySQL Connector/Python](https://dev.mysql.com/doc/connector-python/en/) and Tkinter.
+A simplistic shell for MySQL/MariaDB made using [MySQL Connector/Python](https://dev.mysql.com/doc/connector-python/en/) and Tkinter.
 This project is purely for me to learn about interfacing with MySQL/MariaDB, and should not be seen as a replacement to any other tools.

 <img src="https://i.imgur.com/WxFLbGd.png" width="40%">
 <img src="https://i.imgur.com/7ZPHlVp.png" width="65%">